gandhicus/ToTdhi/README.md

 AI tools were used as a substantial aid to add features and edit the codebase.
 Design, including item names and descriptions, balancing, spriting, etc. was done entirely by Gandhicus without AI assistance.

-Directions below are derived from the Trials of Titan Local repository.
+Directions below are derived from the Trials of Titan Local repository:

 ## Play The Release